 - Helps you obtain permissions for material you want to reprint from other sources, including paying reasonable reprint fees.

-- Provides you with complimentary copies of the finished publication and discounts on any future purchases of it (see your Author Agreement for details).
+- In addition to the terms described in the agreement, provides you with complimentary copies of the finished publication and discounts on any future purchases of it (see your Author Agreement for details).

 - If you transfer your copyright to NAEYC, defends against copyright infringements, processes permission requests, and handles requests from international publishers interested in publishing your book.